emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: hmdw91.html

+    We describe a memory management toolkit for language implementors.
+    It offers efficient and flexible generation scavenging garbage collection.
+In addition to providing a core of language-independent algorithms and data structures, the toolkit includes auxiliary components that ease implementation of garbage collection for programming languages.
+We have detailed designs for Smalltalk and Modula-3 and are confident the toolkit can be used with a wide variety of languages.
+The toolkit approach is itself novel, and our design includes a number of additional innovations in flexibility, efficiency, accuracy, and cooperation between the compiler and the collector.

 * .. _HM92:

   Richard L. Hudson, J. Eliot B. Moss.
 1992. "`Incremental Collection of Mature Objects <http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.53.3883&rep=rep1&type=pdf>`_".
 Springer-Verlag.
 LNCS #637  International Workshop on Memory Management, St. Malo, France, Sept.
 1992, pp. 388--403.

   .. abstract: hm92.html

+    We present a garbage collection algorithm that extends generational scavenging to collect large older generations (mature objects) non-disruptively.
+The algorithm's approach is to process bounded-size pieces of mature object space at each collection; the subtleties lie in guaranteeing that it eventually collects any and all garbage.
+The algorithm does not assume any special hardware or operating system support, e.g., for forwarding pointers or protection traps.
+The algorithm copies objects, so it naturally supports compaction and reclustering.

 * .. _HMMM97:

   Richard L. Hudson, Ron Morrison, J. Eliot B. Moss, David S. Munro.
 1997. "`Garbage Collecting the World: One Car at a Time <http://www.cs.umass.edu/~moss/papers/oopsla-1997-gc-world.pdf>`_".
 ACM.
 Proc.
 OOPSLA 97, pp. 162--175.

   .. abstract: hmmm97.html

+    A new garbage collection algorithm for distributed object systems, called DMOS (Distributed Mature Object Space), is presented.
+It is derived from two previous algorithms, MOS (Mature Object Space), sometimes called the train algorithm, and PMOS (Persistent Mature Object Space).
+The contribution of DMOS is that it provides the following unique combination of properties for a distributed
+    collector: safety, completeness, non-disruptiveness,
+    incrementality, and scalability.
+Furthermore, the DMOS collector is non-blocking and does not use global tracing.

 * .. _ISO90: